w3c/wcag3/guidelines/groups/input-operation/speech-and-voice-input/real-time-text-available.md

 title: Real-time text available
 ---

-Wherever there is real-time bidirectional voice communication, a real-time text option is available.
+A real-time text option is available for real-time bidirectional voice communication.